-During this period the moon reaches its first quarter phase on Saturday November 10th.
-At this time the half-illuminated moon will lie 90 degrees east of the sun and will set near 2300 (11pm) local standard time as seen from mid-northern latitudes.
-This will leave the more active morning hours totally free of interfering moonlight.
-As the week progresses, the waxing gibbous moon will set later each night.
-By the end of the period the bright moon will lie above the horizon most of the night.
-The estimated total hourly meteor rates for evening observers this week is near 4 for observers located in the northern hemisphere and 3 for those viewing south of the equator.
+During this period the moon reaches its first quarter phase on Saturday March 8th.
+At this time the moon will lie 90 degrees east of the sun and will set between midnight and 0100 local standard time for sites located at mid-northern latitudes.
+This will allow the more active morning hours to be free of interfering moonlight this weekend.
+Next week though, the moon will become more of a problem as it sets approximately 45 minutes with each passing night.
+Toward the end of the week the nearly full moon will be in the sky most of the night making meteor observing difficult.

 As seen from the northern hemisphere, March is the slowest month for meteor activity.
 No major annual showers are active and only a few very weak minor showers produce activity this month.
 The sporadic rates are also near their annual minimum so there is not much to look forward to this month except for the evening fireballs that seem to peak this time of year from the northern hemisphere.
 This could be due to the fact the Antapex radiant lies highest above the horizon this time of year during the evening hours.
 From the southern hemisphere, activity from the Centaurid complex begins to wane with only the weak activity visible from Norma and perhaps others areas nearby.